 It is a great year to be Manfred Lim, or as the world knows him: MYRNE.
 Just this year alone, he released a collaborative album with local singer-songwriter Gentle Bones, played at ULTRA Miami 2018 and is about to play Tomorrowland 2018 in Belgium this July.

 We speak with the DJ – Producer – SMU undergrad since his return from Miami, with his thoughts on his exponential success in his music career, his musical breakthroughs and on his upcoming mainstage set at ULTRA Singapore.

 Popspoken: Congratulations on performing at ULTRA Miami this year.
 Was the experience different from how you expected?

 Thank you!
 It was everything that I hoped for.
 From watching legends play their music to thousands online to being there myself playing a small part left a huge mark on me.
 One thing that surprised me was that there was a lot more fireworks than advertised.

-POPSPOKEN: Last year, you told POPSPOKEN it’ll be amazing if you could play at Tomorrowland, and this year you’re announced to be in the line up for Tomorrowland 2018 this July, making yourself the first Singaporean to play for the iconic music festival in Belgium.
-That’s amazing!
+Popspoken: Last year, you told us it’ll be amazing if you could play at Tomorrowland, and this year you’re announced to be in the line up for Tomorrowland 2018 this July, making yourself the first Singaporean to play for the iconic music festival in Belgium.
 How are you taking it all in?

 It’s surreal too!
 The festival did their job booking fresh acts for the festival, now it’s my responsibility to throw down and curate my music to new audiences.
 I’m taking it in my stride.